-If you’re donating plants please bring them on Friday May 24 to the church (sale site).
-The drop-off time will be confirmed in the coming weeks.
+If you’re donating plants please bring them on Friday May 24 to the church (sale site) between 6 and 8 p.m.
 If that doesn’t work for you please contact us to arrange for an early drop off.

 There are a few rules we ask you follow.
 We are selling your plants so they need to be nice!
 We don’t want the stuff you’re trying to get rid of.
 If it’s badly behaved in your garden please don’t inflict it on paying customers– who are also your neighbours!